How to Animate Old Photos with AI: Bring Family Memories to Life

 Step 2: Choose gentle motion

-Open the Studio, switch to Image to video, upload the scan.
+Open the AI video generator from image, switch to Image to video, and upload the scan.
 For prompts, restraint is everything:

 "The people in this old photograph come to life gently — they begin to smile and blink naturally, a subtle breeze moves their hair, soft warm light, the camera pushes in very slowly."